 "The European Citizens Initiatives (ECI) is an instrument for citizens to take a role in European policy making.
 After 5 years of experience we see it is not working properly.

-The ECI Day serves as a meeting place and platform for registered and future ECI organisers to meet and exchange information and experiences, and present their ECI to the media.
-The ECI campaigners and stakeholders will invite you to their stands outside the conference rooms where they will be presenting their initiatives and activities.
+The ECI DAY serves as a meeting place and platform for the registered and future ECI organisers to meet and exchange information and experiences, and present their ECIs to the media.

 The 2016 edition will focus on the ways of dealing with the identified difficulties, also to emphasize why the simplification of the rules is indispensable.
 The organisers will find out more about the help available, about what instruments are out there to maximize the impact of their initiatives.
 Finally, a broader context of participatory democracy in the EU will be drawn with information on the existing tools.